-Personal project about my children's bond with the natural world.
+About my children's bond with the natural world

 In the first movement, our infancy as a species, we felt no separation from the natural world around us.
 Trees, rocks, and plants surrounded us with a living presence as intimate and pulsing as our own bodies.
 In that primal intimacy, which anthropologists call „participation mystique,“ we were as one with our world as a child in the mother's womb.